arjun21k/dynamic_index_study/README.md

 # SSD-based Dynamic Graph Vector Index Study

 This repository is a clone of FreshDiskANN (https://github.com/microsoft/DiskANN/tree/diskv2) system, which is a variant of DiskANN (NeurIPS 2019) supporting both vector search and vector updates.
 The compile and build instructions can be followed from the FreshDiskANN repo.

-We modified FreshDiskANN to fix some bugs.
+We add code to log the `delete`, `insert`, and `patch` in order to extract the search performance in different phases of vector updates.
+We also modified FreshDiskANN to fix some bugs.

 All experiments are run on two different NVMe SSDs - NAND (3.84 TB Samsung PM9A1 SSD) and Optane (750 GB Intel P4800X NVMe SSD).